Skyfighter64/skyfighter64.github.io/_posts/2024-09-27-Hacking-A-Cleaning-Robot.md

 ```

 > __Note:__ \
 > The exact purpose of the Comparator is currently unclear to me.
-Unfortunately, I don't have the orignal PSU anymore and therefore cannot confirm my theories.
+Unfortunately, I don't have the original PSU anymore and therefore cannot confirm my theories.
 >
-> The measurements using another Power Supply did not replicate my expected behaviour so take this section with a grain of salt.
+> The measurements using another Power Supply did not replicate my expected behavior so take this section with a grain of salt.

 Depending on the logic signal of the comparator (and maybe something else), the main IC enables the battery charging logic, which checks if a PSU is present, and if so, connects `V_battery` and `V_PSU` together using a MOSFET.